elliot-hicks/video_segmentation/README.md

 # Segmentation results:

-the code for this segmentation can be founf in `video_segmenter.py`, to run it you must download the deep lab model `deeplabv3_xception_tf_dim_ordering_tf_kernels.h5` from [here](https://github.com/ayoolaolafenwa/PixelLib/releases/download/1.1/deeplabv3_xception_tf_dim_ordering_tf_kernels.h5).
+The code for this segmentation can be founf in `video_segmenter.py`, to run it you must download the deep lab model `deeplabv3_xception_tf_dim_ordering_tf_kernels.h5` from [here](https://github.com/ayoolaolafenwa/PixelLib/releases/download/1.1/deeplabv3_xception_tf_dim_ordering_tf_kernels.h5).
 The deeplab model proved very useful for this task, succeding in segmenting the people in all three images, even the one in the distance in the *far.mp4* file.
 Unfortunately this model was very limited in its application not providing instance based segmentation or confidence scores.

 The results are avaialable below:
 (you may have to press the link and download the "raw" file.)